 Racing to Read!

-The "Book Lady" and the bookmobile* are "racing" around Hardin County with great books, story times, and other library services.
+Say hello to Gary Emberton, your new bookmobile librarian.
+Mr. Gary is traveling around Hardin County bringing the library to you.
+He can deliver great books, DVDs, story times, and other library services.
 Special consideration is given to our Child Care Centers, Homebound patrons, and outlying communities.

-If you are interested in a special Bookmobile visit or a regular stop, please contact Ms. Lisa via email email@example.com or call the Hardin County Public Library (769-6337).
+If you are interested in a special Bookmobile visit or a regular stop, please contact him via email at email@example.com or call the Hardin County Public Library at 270.769-6337.